Dish up your family health history

-That knowledge can help your doctor personalize your health care.
+That knowledge helps your doctor personalize your health care.
 Together you can develop a care plan that includes both lifestyle changes and appropriate screenings tests.

-The Centers for Disease Control (CDC) has a great online tool, My Family Health Portrait, to help you put together a family health history tree.
+The Centers for Disease Control (CDC) has a handy online tool, My Family Health Portrait, to help you put together a family health history tree.

 Share the information with other family members, who might have information of their own to share, and then pass your family health history on to your children.

 We make the most effective decisions about our health care when we have as much information as possible.